craftserverbot/craftserver.net/src/pages/terms-of-service.md

 The Services are provided "as is" and we disclaim all warranties with regard to them including all implied warranties of merchantability and fitness.
 In no event shall we be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, whether in an action of contract, negligence, or other tortious action, arising out of or in connection with the use or performance of the Services.

+## Links to other sites

+The Services may contain links to websites that are not operated by us.
+We advise you to review their Terms of Service.
+We have no control over and assume no responsibility for the content, terms of service, or practices of any third-party sites or services.

 ## Contact us

 If you have any questions or suggestions about these Terms of Service, do not hesitate to contact us at <bot@craftserver.net>.
+You may also join our Discord support server using the links at the top and bottom of this website.